bertassi/mvccalculator/README.md

 # MVC Calculator
-Example of a Swing MVC calculator implemented with Java 10.0.2 using Netbeans IDE 9.
+Example of a Swing MVC calculator implemented with Java 10.0.2 and Netbeans IDE 9.

 ### Notes
 1. Not finished.